Court Rules TUSD Free of Desegregation Case After Nearly 50 years

 The levy tax may continue as it would provide the necessary funds needed to implement programs that “eliminate the vestiges of a dual system,” said TUSD Governing Board member Adelita Grijalva.

-The Mexican American Legal Defense and Education Fund (MALDEF) plaintiffs, which opposed the granting of unitary status in court on behalf of the class of Latino students, is currently reviewing the judge’s decision, but states they "continue to believe that TUSD should remain under court supervision.”
+The Mexican American Legal Defense and Education Fund (MALDEF) plaintiffs in the case who opposed the granting of unitary status in court on behalf of the class of Latino students is currently reviewing the judge’s decision, but states they "continue to believe that TUSD should remain under court supervision.”

 “I'm hoping that we can continue to work with the community to ensure that all of our students and our students of color have access to all of the great programs and education," Grijalva said.